 The buses run every 20 minutes or so from May until September and half that frequently between October and April.
 The entire loop takes about 2 hours and passengers can ride all day and come and go as they like.

-In addition to around 20 stops around town, the Park Route tour includes a one-way boat ride to Granville Island with False Creek Ferries.
+In addition to approximately 20 stops around town, the Park Route tour includes a one-way boat ride to Granville Island with False Creek Ferries.

 City Route Pass

 The City Route tours goes by each stop about three times an hour during the summer season (from May to September) and once every 40 minutes in the slower season.

 Dual Route Pass